ryanbasiltrickett/cheat-sheet/Firebase/Firebase CLI.md

 ___

 ## Commands
 ### Deploy to Firebase
-Deploy **All** changes to Firebase to use them from firebase endpoint
+Deploy all changes to Firebase to use them from firebase endpoint
 ```bash
 firebase deploy
 ```